dret/webconcepts/concepts/media-type/application/problem+xml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/problem+xml"
 title:         "Media Type: application/problem+xml"
+concept-name:  Media Type
+concept-value: application/problem+xml
 description: "Some HTTP-based APIs use XML as their primary format convention.
 Such APIs MAY express problem details using the format defined in this appendix."
 ---